kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 These properties tell you the distance of a trip, the expected duration of travel and the arrival and departure times.
 This lets you provide some high-level trip information, without pushing the user out to a separate app.

-Tap a coffee shop in Café Transit and then tap on the clock button; the view animates upwards to show you estimated departure and arrival times, but there aren't any yet.
+Tap a coffee shop in Café Transit and then tap on the clock icon; the view animates upwards to show you estimated departure and arrival times, but there aren't any yet.
 That's where you and MapKit will join forces to save your user's coffee crisis! :]

 Open **CoffeeShopPinDetailView.swift** and add the following method just after `openTransitDirectionsForCoordinates(_:)`: